lapinek/platform-scripting/README.md

 [Back to the Top](#top)

 This section is a short overview of different scripting aspects in the three products.

-The [References](#references) section contains links to the docs organized in a similar way.
+The [References](#references) section contains collection of links to the corresponding documentation and the links are organized in a similar way: by area of concern and by product.

-* <a id="summary-application-and-environment"></a>Application and Environment
+* ### <a id="summary-application-and-environment"></a>Application and Environment

     Scripting application is augmenting or extending native functionality of a product.
 The extension points could be events associated with an object or a procedure; for example, an update event on a managed object in IDM.
 Or, the scripts could represent an essential part of a procedure, necessary for its successful completion; for example, scripts employed in AM authentication flows.

     Scripts' environment could be described as access to methods and data.
 This may depend on the context the script is running in: the product and the particular procedure the script is extending.
 Even within the same product, the context may vary as the product components implement different functionality and expose different APIs.

-    ### AM
+    ### <a id="summary-application-and-environment-am"></a> AM

     Scripting application in AM could be summarized into the following categories: